Your Netflix reading list: the best films based on books

 Renée Zellweger received an Oscar nomination for Best Actress as Bridget and charmed even those critics who approached the film expecting to be unimpressed.

 Colm Tóibín’s Costa Award-Winning novel is brought to life by Saoirse Ronan as Eilis, a young woman who moves from the Irish town of Enniscorthy to New York in the 1950s for the promise of a better life.
-This is a beautiful, slow-burning gem of a film, which is perhaps more generous and sympathetic to its characters than the novel.
-Reader, whisper it, but we may even prefer it.
+This is a beautiful, slow-burning gem of a film, which is perhaps more generous to its characters than the novel.

 Spielberg’s 1975 adaptation of Peter Benchley’s novel of the same name has endured as a classic thriller.
 Telling the story of a giant man-eating white shark attacking beachgoers in a fictional U.S. town Jaws inspired a worldwide sea-fearing epidemic.